Learn robotics engineering: What is it and how to get started

 How to choose the best robotics program for you

-To find the right robotics program for you, consider your career goals, interests, time constraints, and budget.
+To find the right robotics program for you, consider your career goals, interests, time constraints, and budget. edX offers a range of robotics programs designed to fit various student needs, including:

-Jobs that use robotic engineering
+Jobs that use robotics engineering

 Robotics is transforming how humans complete tasks and solve complex problems.